ankurbhelawe/imageEnhancementForRadiographClassification/README.md

 ## Results:

 On the Paul Mooney Pneumonia dataset, a simple 2 layer, 1 epoch CNN was applied.
 Testing accuracy achieved was 78.7%.
-We retrained the same model with images after applying various image processing techniques on the data, and the results were thus:
+The same model was retrained with images after applying various image processing techniques on the data, and the results were thus:

 | Image Processing Technique | Test Accuracy |
 | --- | --- |